abspython/LinuxJourney/README.md

+## Enabling tapping on Touch pad

+This was a issue I faced in the Debian + i3wm setup and it can be solved by the following steps.
+(Assuming the system have ``lightdm`` as Display Manager and ``libinput`` as the input driver.)

+- Make a file named ``40-libinput.conf`` in ``/etc/X11/xorg.conf.d`` directory

+- Paste the below content to it.

+  - ```bash
+    Section "InputClass"
+            Identifier "libinput touchpad catchall"
+            MatchIsTouchpad "on"
+            MatchDevicePath "/dev/input/event*"
+            Driver "libinput"
+            Option "Tapping" "on"
+    EndSection
+    ```

+- Restart the system by,

+  - ```bash
+    systemctl restart lightdm
+    ```

 # BTW, I use Arch

-Didn't have time to go got pure Arch, so tried Manjaro(i3 community edition) and it is amazing.
+Didn't have time to go got pure Arch, so tried Manjaro (i3 community edition) and it is amazing.

 ## locale issue